 Detection of errors and bad editorial practices.
 Reviewers shall pay particular attention to gaps in references to literature or authors that they feel need to be included.
 At the same time, if in the process of revision it is possible to detect bad practices on the part of authors, peer reviewers are under the obligation to inform the Editor so that he or she may proceed in accordance with the ethical principles of the journal.

 GiST is published in English bi-annually by ÚNICA, Bogotá Colombia.
 The January- June issue publishes articles which have been accepted during the period of the October to January of the year of the publication, and the July- December issue publishes articles which have been accepted during the period of the previous April – July of the year of publication.

 GiST Education and Learning Research Journal uses the Creative Commons Attribution -Noncommercial-NoDerivatives License 4.0.
 As such, the journal’s articles may be downloaded in PDF format as long as the author is cited and no modifications are made.

 Institución Universitaria Colombo Americana ÚNICA

-GiST Journal is indexed in Publindex - Colciencias, classified in Category B and it is currently listed in the following international agencies: MLA - Modern Language Association, ERA - Educational Research Abstracts, Linguistics Abstracts Online, CLASE - Citas Latinoamericanas en Ciencias Sociales y Humanas, Proquest CSA, DOAJ, EBSCO Host, Dialnet, REDIB and Ulrich´s Periodicals Directory.
+GiST Journal is indexed in Publindex - Colciencias, classified in Category B and it is currently listed in the following international agencies: MLA - Modern Language Association, ERA - Educational Research Abstracts, Linguistics Abstracts Online, ERIC, CLASE - Citas Latinoamericanas en Ciencias Sociales y Humanas, Proquest CSA, DOAJ, EBSCO Host, Dialnet, REDIB and Ulrich´s Periodicals Directory.